-For All Withhold All To withhold authority to vote for any individual nominee(s), mark "Fo All Except" and write the number(s) of the nominee(s) on the lin Lacept below. - The Board of Directors recomm ends you vote FOR 1 .
-Election of Class I Director of Stockholders. ors to serve until 2021 Annua Meeting Nominees ( 1 Michael McShane 02 Gurinder Grewal 03 Franklin Mye ers Г A A b - 4 - 1 - 7 The Board of Directors recomm ends you vote FOR proposals 2 and 3.
-For Against Abstain 2 To ratify the appointment of PricewaterhouseCoopers LLP as independent registered public accounting firm for the fiscal year ending December 31, 2018.
-3 .
-To approve NCS Multista ge Holdings, Inc.'s Employee Stock Purchase Plans. ľ NOTE: Such other business as m ay properly come before the meet ing or any adjourn ment th ereof. ( r other fiduciary, please give full s) appear(s) hereon.
-When signing title as such.
-Joint owners should each sign persona lly.
-All holders nust sign.
-If a corporation or part uthorized officer. nership, please sign in full corpor ate or partnership r ıame, D y Г 1 Signature [PLEASE SIGN WIT FILIN DOV ] Signature [FLEASE SIGN WI] I TIIN DUAJ Date Signature (Joint Owners) Date of Contents portant Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement, Annual Report are available at w.proxyvote.com
+All All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+The Board of Directors recommends you vote FOR ALL of the following: 3 Election of Class II Directors to serve until the 2022 Annual Meeting of Stockholders.
+Nominees 01 Matthew Fitzgerald 02 David McKenna 03 Robert Nij pper For A Abstain The Board of Directors recommends you vote FOR the following ng proposal: FOF Against Abstain To ratify the appointment of PricewaterhouseCoopers I December 31, 2019.
+LLP as our inde pendent reş gistered p public accounting firm for the year ending NOTE: Such other business as may properly come before the mee ting or any adjou nment there of.
+Please sign exactly as your name(s) appear(s) hereon.
+When signin administrator, or other fiduciary, please give full title as such.
+Joint personally.
+All holders must sign.
+If a corporation or partnership, p or partnership name, by authorized officer. owners should ea ach sign Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

+The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com.

-NCS MULTISTAGE HOLDINGS, INC. Annual Meeting of Stockholders May 23, 2018 8:00 AM, Central Time This proxy is solicited by the Board of Directors
+NCS MULTISTAGE HOLDINGS, INC. Annual Meeting of Stockholders May 23, 2019, 9:00 AM, Central Time This proxy is solicited by the Board of Directors

-The stockholder(s) hereby appoint(s) Robert Nipper, Ryan Hummer and Kevin Trautner, or any of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of NCS MULTISTAGE HOLDINGS, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 8:00 AM, Central Time on May 23, 2018, at 19450 State Highway 249, Suite 200, Houston, Texas 77070, and any adjournment or postponement thereof.
+The stockholder(s) hereby appoint(s) Robert Nipper, Ryan Hummer and Kevin Trautner, or any of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of NCS MULTISTAGE HOLDINGS, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 AM, Central Time on May 23, 2019 at 19450 State Highway 249, Suite 200, Houston, Texas 77070, and any adjournment or postponement thereof.

 This proxy, when properly executed, will be voted in the manner directed herein.
 If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.
+In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting of Stockholders.